Christoper-Harvey/2nd-Capstone/Reinforcement Learning for Classification.md

 The paper Deep Reinforcement Learning for Imbalanced Classification has some great ideas on how to better overcome the hurdles of real world data problems.
 I highly recommend you to give it a read!

 Reinforcement learning is actively taking over all areas of machine learning and supervised learning will not be any different.
 I look forward to working more on creating this process in the future!

+I will add the code to this project as soon as I get it working and figured out!!!